 Unless otherwise agreed by the parties, the arbitrator has the power to make an award ordering specific performance of any contract if the Court would have power to order specific performance of that contract.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 33B.
 Costs